fbpx Skip to main content

 RAISING THE FUTURE

 In 1994, the Four Sixes Ranch was honored with the AQHA Best Remuda Award for its outstanding working cow horses that tend to thousands of the ranch’s cattle.
 In an interview covering this prestigious award with the Quarter Horse Journal, Dr. Blodgett talked about leasing Tanquery Gin in 1991 from W.S.
 Morris III and was quoted, “That horse, in our opinion, produces an ideal ranch horse.
 We know what they will do.
-We know how to mate him on our mares and we’re going to use him extensively while we have him.
+We know how to mate him on our mares, and we’re going to use him extensively while we have him.

 “He’s the type of horse that people will be talking about, like they talk about Hollywood Gold, Cee Bars, Gray Badger II, and Joe Hancock,” Blodgett added.
 “In the generations ahead, Tanquery Gin is going to have that kind of impact on our horses here at the ranch.”